Tick bite prevention and removal

 - Wear a long-sleeved top and tuck trousers into socks to reduce skin exposure.
 Light-coloured clothing may enable you to see ticks more easily.

-- If you are in a high risk area or taking part in a high risk activity, it is possible to buy pre-treated clothing from camping or hunting shops that has been sprayed with the repellent permethrin or you can spray clothing and shoes with this product yourself (do not spray directly on skin and be aware that it is toxic to cats).
+- If you are taking part in a high risk activity, it is possible to buy pre-treated clothing from camping or hunting shops that has been sprayed with the repellent permethrin or you can spray clothing and shoes with this product yourself (do not spray directly on skin and be aware that it is toxic to cats).

 - Check yourself, your children and your pets regularly for ticks when out and about and brush off any that are unattached.